tranducthuan220401/AI_Assistant/README.md

 #### Install the requirements.txt file.

-   - Finally, you need to install the necessary libraries using the command 'pip install -r requirements.txt'.
+   - Finally, you need to install the necessary libraries using the command ``` pip install -r requirements.txt ```